Is this what you want?

 for Gladesville village centre

-Hunters Hill Council’s new plan for the Gladesville Village Centre ‘Key Site’ is now on public exhibition, so you have until the 24th of April to make your submission if you think Gladesville deserves better than this.
+The public exhibition period for Hunters Hill Council’s new plan for the Gladesville Village Centre ‘Key Site’ finished on the 24th of April, but the process continues and there will be more you can do if you think Gladesville deserves better than this.

 What is Council proposing?